Jimmy Kimmel on the moment he knew something was wrong at the Oscars

 "And I said, 'what?' and he said, 'Yeah, I heard them saying that it's the wrong movie,' and I looked at Matt, and I said, 'Well, I guess I better go out there,' and he said, 'Yeah, I guess you better.'"

-Kimmel walked on stage and made a couple of jokes in the moment, even poking fun at Steve Harvey, who famously flubbed the winner of the 2015 Miss University pageant.
+Kimmel walked on stage and made a couple of jokes in the moment, even poking fun at Steve Harvey, who famously flubbed the winner of the 2015 Miss Universe pageant.

 But he said at first it wasn't a great moment for humor "because people wanted to know what was going on.
 I didn't know what was going on."